-- a) Once inside the control area, crews may not drive excessively slow or stop without due reason. - b) The check in procedure starts when the competitor hands their time card to the marshal. - c) The crew should stop at the red Time Control Board to have their TC Time recorded. - d) In case of a delay of the start of a special Stage causing the control area to be congested, the crew may not overtake any car ahead of them, the Co-Driver will be obliged to approach the Time Control Marshal on foot to hand in their timecard for time recording.
-It is the responsibility of the crew to proceed to the marshal, the marshal may not leave his/her post. - e) The check-in time corresponds to the exact moment at which one of the crew members hands the timecard to the marshal.
-(Refer ASSR 401.a) - f) Then, either by hand or by means of a print-out device, the marshal records on this card the actual time at which the card was handed in and signs the card in the designated place.
-(Refer ASSR 401.a) - g) The target check-in time is the time obtained by adding the time allowed to complete the road section to the start time for this section, these times being expressed to the full minute. - h) The crew does not incur any penalty for lateness if the act of handing the card to the marshal takes place during the target check-in minute.
-(Refer ASSR 404.iv) - i) A crew who checked in early will still be required to start at their designated interval between cars. - j) At the time controls at the end of a day, or the end of the event, crews may check-in early without incurring any penalty.
-However, the time entered on the timecard will be the scheduled check-in time on the timecard (Nominated time by crew). - k) If it is found that a crew has not observed the rules for the check-in procedure as defined above (and especially by entering the control zone more than a minute before the actual check-in time), the Post Chief at the control must make this the subject of a written report to be sent immediately to the Clerk of the Course who will impose an appropriate penalty.
+- i) Once inside the control area, crews may not drive excessively slow or stop without due reason. - ii) The check in procedure starts when the competitor passes the yellow board. - iii) The crew must stop at the red Time Control Board to have their TC Time recorded. - iv) In case of a delay of the start of a special Stage causing the control area to be congested, the crew may not overtake any car ahead of them, the Co-Driver will be obliged to approach the Time Control Marshal on foot to hand in their timecard for time recording.
+It is the responsibility of the crew to proceed to the marshal, the marshal may not leave his/her post. - v) The check-in time corresponds to the exact moment at which one of the crew members hands the timecard to the marshal.
+(Refer SSR 401.i) - vi) Then, either by hand or by means of a print-out device, the marshal records on this card the actual time at which the card was handed in and signs the card in the designated place.
+(Refer SSR 401.i) - vii) The target check-in time is the time obtained by adding the time allowed to complete the road section to the start time for this section, these times being expressed to the full minute. - viii) The crew does not incur any penalty for lateness if the act of handing the card to the marshal takes place during the target check-in minute.
+(Refer SSR 404.iv) - ix) A crew who checked in early will still be required to start at their designated interval between cars. - x) At the time controls at the end of a day, or the end of the event, crews may check-in early without incurring any penalty.
+However, the time entered on the timecard will be the scheduled check-in time on the timecard (Nominated time by crew). - xi) If it is found that a crew has not observed the rules for the check-in procedure as defined above (and especially by entering the control zone more than a minute before the actual check-in time), the Post Chief at the control must make this the subject of a written report to be sent immediately to the Clerk of the Course who will impose an appropriate penalty.

-404. LATENESS
+404 LATENESS: